bytemare/slsa/README.md

-# SLSA Level 3 release workflow
+# SLSA Level 3 Release and Verification workflows

-This reusable workflow builds and publishes signed, reproducible release artifacts with SLSA Level 3 attestations.
+Theses reusable workflow build and publish signed, reproducible release artifacts with SLSA Level 3 attestations, and enable you to verify them, including VSAs.
-It also gathers reproducibility evidence to ease adoption of future SLSA Level 4 guidance once that level is formally published.
+They also gather reproducibility evidence to ease adoption of currently being defined SLSA Level 4, once that level is formally published.
 A verification script is provided to validate the release artifacts, provenance, and reproducibility in `verify-release.sh`.

 - 🔒 **SLSA Level 3 Compliance** - Hermetic, reproducible builds with non-falsifiable provenance